tanyapole/segmentation-as-additional-channels/README.md

 Each branch has description in its own Readme file.

 ## Dataset ISIC
+All methods (except future work on VOC dataset) use the ISIC dataset.
 This dataset contains 2594 images of 5 melanocytic attributes: globules, milia-like cysts, negative network, pigment network, streaks&dots.
 Examples with topology of attributes you can see at the picture below:
 ![Alt text](pics/eng_ISIC.png)